Key Quote

 Technique 2 — DRAMATIC IRONY / PROLEPTIC CONTRAST

-Claudio's celebration of silence is proleptically ironic (foreshadowing its own reversal): in Act 4, he will demonstrate that speech — specifically, public accusation — is his preferred mode.
-The man who claims silence is 'perfectest' will deliver the play's most verbose (wordy, excessive) and public denunciation.
-Shakespeare plants the seeds of Claudio's hypocrisy even in his happiest moment.
+Claudio's celebration of silence is proleptically ironicproleptically ironic — foreshadowing its own reversal: in Act 4, he will demonstrate that speech — specifically, public accusation — is his preferred mode.
+The man who claims silence is 'perfectest' will deliver the play's most verboseverbose — Using more words than needed; excessively wordy and public denunciation.
+Shakespeare plants the seeds of Claudio's hypocrisyhypocrisy — The practice of claiming standards one does not actually follow even in his happiest moment.

-The contrast between this private, gentle Claudio and the public, cruel Claudio of the wedding scene reveals his performative nature — he adapts his behaviour to his audience rather than acting from consistent inner conviction.
+The contrast between this private, gentle Claudio and the public, cruel Claudio of the wedding scene reveals his performativeperformative — Done for show; designed to be witnessed by others nature — he adapts his behaviour to his audience rather than acting from consistent inner conviction.

 Key Words